This page will help you understand North Dakota alcohol laws and avoid expensive fines or even jail. And needless time

 A second offense in that period brings the license revocation to 365 days.
 For a third conviction in seven years, the state doubles the revocation to two years.

 The penalties are much higher for a DUI with a BAC of 0.18% or more.
-That is over twice the legal limit.
+That’s over twice the legal limit.
 For a first such conviction in seven years, the license revocation is for 180 days.
 A second offense during that period triggers a revocation for two years.
 And a third conviction in seven years leads to a three-year license suspension.

 North Dakota alcohol laws prohibit open containers of alcohol in vehicles.

-All drivers have a U.S. Constitutional right to decline submitting to a chemical BAC test (“breathalyzer” test).
-However, the state penalizes drivers who use their right with a license revocation of 180 days to three years.
+All drivers have a U.S. Constitutional right to decline a chemical BAC test.
+That includes a breath test.
+But the state punishes those who use their right.
+It does this with a license revocation of 180 days to three years.
 The exact length depends on the facts.
 And the judge.

-However, the state does not penalize drivers who refuse to take a field sobriety test.
-These are highly inaccurate.
+But the state does not legally penalize drivers who refuse to take a field sobriety test.
+These are not accurate.
 For example, about one-third of completely sober people fail them.
-That is, about one of every three people with a BAC of 0.00% fail.
+That is, about one of every three people with a BAC of 0.00% fail!
+And that’s under ideal indoor conditions.

-For that reason, lawyers strongly urge drivers to never, ever take a field sobriety test.
+Lawyers strongly urge drivers to never, ever take a field sobriety test.
 They say to politely refuse.
-And to do so as often as necessary.
-Of course, that may be a challenge.
+And to do so as often as needed.
+Of course, that may be hard.

 Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.

-Courts may give first-time offenders who need a driver’s license to get to work a highly restrictive license.
+Courts may give first-time offenders who need a driver’s license.
+That’s to get to work or school.
+It’s a highly restrictive license.
 But they must serve at least 30 days of their license suspension.
 Or they must serve at least 14 days in the 24/7 Sobriety Program.

 The state doesn’t give such permits to repeat offenders.
-Nor to drivers who use their right not to take a breathalyzer test.
+Nor to drivers who use their right not to take a breath test.

 D. Boating and Alcohol